lorenzo-stoakes/linux-vm-notes/README.md

 ## Introduction

-This repo is a place for me to write up some notes on the linux 4.6 VM subsystem.
-I don't make any claim to their quality or usefulness, this is just a 'scratchpad' of sorts for me to use a reference in the future.
+This repo contains my notes on the linux 4.6 VM subsystem.
+I don't make any claim to their quality or usefulness :)

-These originate from [notes][linux-gorman] I took from the excellent [Understanding the Linux Virtual Memory Manager][amazon-gorman] by [Mel Gorman][gorman] which, while great, target the 2.4.22 kernel which was released in 2003, somewhat out of date :)
+This work first originated from the [notes][linux-gorman] I took from the excellent [Understanding the Linux Virtual Memory Manager][amazon-gorman] by [Mel Gorman][gorman] which, while great, target the 2.4.22 kernel which was released in 2003, somewhat out of date, the obvious next stage of study was to do something similar for a recent kernel.

 I am specifically targeting the 4.6 kernel since it is the (almost-)current mainline version at the time of writing and should remain a sane and stable